-The Company receives Commonwealth of Australia grant monies under grant agreements to support its development activities (refer section on "Government grants"), including in connection with the purchase of plant and equipment.
+The Company receives Commonwealth of Australia grant monies under grant agreements to support its development activities, including in connection with the purchase of plant and equipment.
 Plant and equipment is presented net of the government grant.
 The grant monies are recognized against the acquisition costs of the related plant and equipment as and when the related assets are purchased.